 - Deployment: Once the system is tested and approved, it is deployed for use by the end users.

-- Maintenance: The team continues to support and maintain the system after deployment to make sure it keeps working as it should.
+- Maintenance: The group keeps aid and preserves the device after deployment to make sure it continues running as it must.

 Waterfall Model Example